kswope/auto-reload-brunch/README.md

 # auto-reload-brunch-express

-Fork of auto-reload-brunch that adds express support, adds the ability to run an express server with 'hot reloading' and browser reloading.
+Fork of auto-reload-brunch that adds the functionality of running an express server with 'hot reloading' and browser reloading.
+In other words, you don't need nodemon and the browser is refreshed automatically.

 Be sure to run brunch without --server option